lkiesow/python-feedgen/doc/user/basic_usage_guide/part_2.rst

 If you're publishing articles along with your podcast episodes, you should link to the relevant article.
 Examples can be linking to the sound on SoundCloud or the post on your website.
-Usually, your listeners expect to find the entirety of the :attr:`~feedgen.episode.BaseEpisode.summary` by following the link. ::
+Usually, your listeners expect to find the entirety of the :attr:`~feedgen.BaseEpisode.summary` by following the link. ::

     my_episode.link = "http://example.com/article/2016/05/18/Best-example"